Krupal09/Machine-Learning-Meets-Animal-Communication/README.md

 12. Pass the entire dataset through the trained Autoencoder and write down the bottleneck layer features in a csv file
 13. Cluster these features and save the cluster assignments in the csv file

 Keep the folders for the results you like, delete the rest.
-The code saves all interim results, therefore, if the code crashed, you have something.
+The code saves all interim results, therefore, if the code crashes, you have something.

 ### Getting Started

 1. Play some of the 2s recording and develop intuition of the data.
-Being oblivion to the data is a detriment.
+Being oblivious to the data is a detriment.
 2. Read and understand the code.
 3. Run an experiment.
     This just means, run the `pipeline.py` file.
 View and interpret the results.
 This is your starting point.